 Qt Creator SQL database viewer plugin

-All three plugins developed by Gres
+All of the plugins mentioned above developed by Gres.

 Bottom line: a good and comfortable development enviromet setup if playing a key role of utilizing your almost always limited time and result an efficient way of your daily developing work.

 Valgrind (adding memory and function profiler feature to Qt Creator), sometimes preferring GDB instead of LLDB especially project on OSX.

 I also use Doxygen for generating documentation from annotated C++ sources.

 You can enable/disable plugins, I strongly recommend to enable this very convenient plugging, it is much more helpful compare to my previously used tool.
 It recognizes notes: TODO, BUG, FIXME, NOTE, HACK by default.

 Very simply to use.
 Here is one of my projects TODO list just started.